iZyadNasser/AlaKefak/README.md

   - Access detailed recipe instructions, ingredients, and nutritional information.
   - Logout functionality.
   - Access the "About Us" section.

-  - **About Us**: Information about AlaKefak, including our mission, vision, core values, and team.
+- **About Us**: Information about Ala Kefak, including our mission, vision, core values, and team.

 - **Favorites Page**:
   - View your saved recipes.